Framework for Learning

 Curricula Status

-Curricula in Development Curricula in Renewal Curricula in Refinement Curricula in Field Validation (Piloting Phase)
+Curricula in Development Curricula in Renewal Curricula in Refinement Curricula in Field Validation (Piloting Phase) Curricula in Voluntary Implementation

-Grades 9 to 12 Machining
+Grade 9 to 12 Horticulture

 Curriculum Development Process

-Print Version (pdf document 434 KB)
+Print Version (pdf document 504 KB)

 Curriculum Development Process - An Overview

 Research Project leaders from across Manitoba Education and Early Childhood Learning collaborate to develop curriculum.
-They conduct research and jurisdictional scans to gather current information related to
+They conduct research and jurisdictional scans to gather current information related to:

 • a specific subject area